Jordan McLean

-Jordan McLean (born 8 October 1991) is an Australian professional rugby league footballer who plays as a for the North Queensland Cowboys in the National Rugby League (NRL) and Australia at international level.
+Jordan McLean (born 8 October 1991) is an Australian former professional rugby league footballer who last played as a for the North Queensland Cowboys in the National Rugby League (NRL) and Australia at international level.

 He has previously played for the Melbourne Storm in the NRL and was a member of the Storm's 2017 NRL Grand Final winning team.
 McLean was also part of Australia's 2017 Rugby League World Cup winning side and has played at representative level for NSW Country, World All Stars and the Prime Minister's XIII.

 Background

 McLean was born in Sydney, New South Wales and is of Māori descent.

 Jordan played his junior rugby league for the Young Cherrypickers and attended Young High School before being signed by the Canberra Raiders.

 Playing career

 Early career

 In 2007, McLean played for the Canberra Raiders Harold Matthews Cup team before joining the Melbourne Storm.

 He played for Melbourne's NYC team from 2009 to 2011 and was a part of their 2009 NYC premiership winning team.